Financial support and guidance for individuals

-From Monday 6 April 2020, there will be an increase to the Universal Credit standard allowance and Working Tax Credit basic element of £86.67 per month (equal to £20 a week) for one year.
+On Monday 6 April, there was an increase to the Universal Credit standard allowance and Working Tax Credit basic element of £86.67 per month (equal to £20 a week) for one year.
 This measure will apply to all new and existing Universal Credit claimants and is in addition to the planned annual uprating in benefits in line with CPI of 1.7%.
 Universal Credit is administered by the DWP and Working Tax Credit by HMRC.

 Assistance with council tax

 The Council Tax Reduction (CTR) scheme helps those in difficulties reduce their council tax payments, and the government has made available extra support to those already in receipt of this reduction.
 Existing recipients could receive an additional sum of up to £150 towards reducing their council tax payments.

 There is no need to apply for this extra help if you already receive council tax reduction - the £150 reduction has been applied to existing claimants' bills and will be applied automatically for new claimants.

 If you are not entitled to help through either of these schemes, we will look sympathetically on residents struggling with payments, treating each resident individually with regard to their circumstances.
 The first option considered will be extending the standard 10-month instalment plan to 12 months or delaying the start of payments until other benefits or government support comes into payment.
 In some cases the help may involve reviewing income and expenditure details to develop a suitable payment plan which will be reviewed regularly.